 Nylon was invented in 1935 by DuPont Chemicals.
-The early nylon carpets were coarse, but had the advantage of being easier to clean and more durable.
+Early nylon carpet was coarse, but had the advantage of being easier to clean and more durable.
 Today, nylon carpeting is a world away from its predecessor and is one of the most versatile carpeting options available.

 Martins Flooring has been offering the sale, service, and installation of nylon carpeting since 1985.
 Our experience is why Martins Flooring is you best carpeting option in Southeast Pennsylvania.
 We would enjoy meeting you at any one of our convenient locations in Denver, Harrisburg, or Lancaster, PA.
 You can also call (717) 445-7799 to schedule your free in-home consultation today.